joelparkerhenderson/demo-rust-axum/README.md

 * Create a binary image and respond with a custom header.

-* Create functionality for HTTP GET, PUT, PATCH, POST, DELETE.
+* Handle HTTP verbs including GET, PUT, PATCH, POST, DELETE.

 * Use axum extractors for query parameters and path parameters.

-* Create a data store and access it using RESTful routes.
+* Manage a data store and access it using RESTful routes.

+### What is required?

+Some knowledge of Rust programming is required, such as:

+* How to create a Rust project, build it, and run it.

+* How to write functions and their parameters

+* How to use shell command line tools such as curl.

+Some knowledge about web frameworks is required, such as:

+* The general concepts of HTTP requests and responses.

+* The general concepts of of RESTful routes and resources.

+* The general concepts of formats for HTML, JSON, and text.

+### What is helpful?

+Some knowledge of web frameworks is hepful, such as:

+* Rust web frameworks, such as Actix, Rocket, Warp, etc.

+* Other languages' web frameworks, such as Rails, Phoenix, Express, etc.

+* Other web-related frameworks, such as React, Vue, Svelte, etc.

+Some knowledge of this stack can be helpful, such as:

+* middleware programming e.g. withv tower

+* asynchronous application programming e.g. with tokio

+* HTTP services programming e.g. with hyper

 <div style="page-break-before:always;"></div>